emmacadavra/learn-hiragana/TESTING.md

 * Whilst looking into the above bug, I also noticed that I was getting a console error when reaching the end of the game, and this was because I had missed out a "return" statement if the maximum number of questions had been reached, so the code was still trying to run but couldn't.
 Naturally I fixed this by adding a "return" statement.

-* Occasionally, I was finding that questions would be repeated, despite having a rule inside the newQuestion function that said to splice the curret question out of the availableQuestions array.
+* Occasionally, I was finding that questions would be repeated, despite having a rule inside the newQuestion function that said to splice the current question out of the availableQuestions array.
 This was due to a misunderstanding on my part, where I had written "availableQuestions.splice(questionIndex, 0)" rather than "availableQuestions.splice(questionIndex, 1)", as I was getting mixed up with which way round the parameters were (I was thinking that it needed to start from index 0, but of course the questionIndex is the index number!)

 ### Accessibility